Tendency of the rate of profit to fall: Other influences

-Dispute over existence
+Mathematical explanation

+Marx defines the rate of profit $p^\prime$ as:

+Where $s$ is surplus value, $v$ is variable capital, and $c$ is constant capital.

+Since rate of exploitation can be written as $e = s/v$, and the organic composition of capital is $OCC = c/v$, then evaluating $p^\prime$ in terms of $e$ and $OCC$ yields:

+Therefore, a rising organic composition of capital leads to a declining rate of profit, cet. par.

+Keep in mind that a rising organic composition of capital $OCC$ is often, in whole or part, offset by a rise in the rate of exploitation (or rate of surplus value) $e$, leading to misgivings and counter-arguments (see Michael Heinrich 2013).

+Disputes

 Okishio's theorem

-The Japanese economist Nobuo Okishio notably argued in 1961, "if the newly introduced technique satisfies the cost criterion [i.e. if it reduces unit costs, given current prices] and the rate of real wage remains constant", then the rate of profit must increase.
+Japanese economist Nobuo Okishio argued in 1961, "if the newly introduced technique satisfies the cost criterion [i.e. if it reduces unit costs, given current prices] and the rate of real wage remains constant", then the rate of profit would increase.

 Assuming constant real wages, technical change would lower the production cost per unit, thereby raising the innovator's rate of profit.
 The price of output would fall, and this would cause the other capitalists' costs to fall also.
 The new (equilibrium) rate of profit would therefore have to rise.
-By implication, the rate of profit could in that case only fall if real wages rose in response to higher productivity, squeezing profits.
+By implication, the rate of profit could, in that case, fall if real wages rose in response to higher productivity, squeezing profits.

-This theory is sometimes called neo-Ricardian, because David Ricardo also claimed that a fall in the average rate of profit could ordinarily be brought about only by rising wages (one other scenario could be, that foreign competition would drive down the local market prices for outputs, causing falling profits).
+David Ricardo also claimed that a fall in the average rate of profit could ordinarily be brought about only by rising wages (one other scenario could be, that foreign competition would drive down the local market prices for outputs, causing falling profits).